naveennk045/snapcore-forwarder/docs/functional-specification-docs.md

 ### 2.1 High-Level Architecture

-The system follows a modern microservices architecture deployed using Docker containers, consisting of the following core components:[^1]
+The system follows a modern microservices architecture deployed using Docker containers, consisting of the following core components:

 **Frontend Layer:**